EASY TO MAKE LEMON RISOTTO WITH SHRIMP, COOKED LOW AND SLOW UNTIL PERFECT!

 Okay, maybe that’s not the best analogy to use, and I’m sure there’s a hundred mom’s including my wife, would take great pleasure in telling me that babies and lemon risotto have zero similarities.

 I guess what I’m trying to say is that making risotto is a slow and gradual process.
 You definitely can’t rush it but there’s no need to stand over it from beginning to end.
 Pour yourself some wine and sit close by the stove, taking a peek now and again.
 Stir every time you add stock and then go back to your wine.
+You can also check our salmon bites recipe here.

 The end result should be creamy like this Wild Salmon version and still a touch on the liquid side.
 As the rice cools it might seem to be getting thicker, a quick fix is just to add a touch more stock and fold it through or some butter right before you plan to serve it.
 I always plan on having more stock than I might need, I’d rather throw away a cup of stock than have a thick goopy risotto because I didn’t plan on enough liquid.